This Day In Writing History

 In December of 1816, not long after the Shelleys returned to England, Percy's estranged wife Harriet committed suicide, drowning herself in the Serpentine in Hyde Park, London.
 A few weeks after Harriet's body was recovered, Percy and Mary Shelley were properly married, partly so Percy could regain custody of his children.
 Unfortunately, the court refused to grant him custody of his children because he was an atheist.
 They were placed with foster parents.

 Six years later, on July 8th, 1822, Percy Bysshe Shelley drowned in a storm while sailing from Livorno to Lirici on his schooner, the Don Juan.
 The boat, which was custom made for Shelley in Genoa, sank after being pounded by the sudden storm.
 Shelley claimed to have had a premonition of his death.
 Mary Shelley would later claim that her husband's boat wasn't seaworthy.
-Most believe that the boat was seaworthy and sank as the result of both the storm and the poor seamanship of Percy Shelley and his two mates.
+Most believe that the boat was seaworthy and sank as the result of both the violent storm and the poor seamanship of Percy Shelley and his two mates.